shani665/PortScanner/README.md

 ✨ Credits

-Built with 💻 by [Your Name] – for ethical hacking and learning.
+Built with 💻 by [Shani Yadav] – for ethical hacking and learning.